 No. The fellowship uses its own internal application system as listed on the Admissions page and does not use MATCH or PASS.

 Yes.
 Fellows will typically place 50 or more implants during the program, and spend a considerable amount of time restoring existing implants placed by previous fellows.

 Fellows are responsible for comprehensive care of assigned patients.
 Issues differ from patient to patient, but as a general rule of thumb, if you have interest in a specific area, you will most likely have the opportunity to experience it, according to your clinical abilities and motivation.

 Yes.
 We have an abundance of patients who present with interesting and complex medical and dental histories.

 Yes.
 All SIU School of Dental Medicine clinics utilize digital radiography.

 Informal visits are sometimes possible on a case by case basis, depending on faculty schedules.
-Please contact Ms. Rachel Garrett in the Office of Graduate Programs for more information.
+Please contact Ms. Rachel Garrett in the Department of Graduate Education for more information.

 In addition to meeting the requirements listed on the Admissions page, you must: 1) be either a U.S. citizen or U.S. permanent resident (possess a green card), and 2) be eligible for Illinois Residency.